 “Everyone on the trip knew her as the student with the sketch book,” Hillen said.

-Shelton said that through her internship she "learned a lot about my creativity and how I continue to grow as an artist,” and she built on her past experiences, including working as a makeup artist at a hair salon.
+Shelton said that through her internship she "learned a lot about my creativity and how I continue to grow as an artist,” and she built on her past experiences, include working as a makeup artist at a hair salon.
 Her interest in art has continued from high school, and she has taken several drawing and painting classes at Brandywine.

 After graduation, Shelton hopes to pursue a career in art or photojournalism.